ebt9/ebt9/README.md

 - 👋 Hi, I’m @ebt9
 - 👀 I’m interested in computers, I love programming
 - 🌱 I’m currently learning the C langunge, and Python
-- 💞️ I’m looking to collaborate on projects that need C programming knowledge
+- 💞️ I’m looking to collaborate on projects that require C knowledge & experience
 - 📫 How to reach me: email me; ebtt@protonmail.com